numfocus/gsod/2019/Matplotlib_ideas_list.md

 __Mentors:__ [story645](https://github.com/story645/), [@tacaswell](https://github.com/tacaswell)

-__Description:__ Matplotlib was primarily develped by scientists for scientific visualization, and modeled on scientific computation langauges such as Matlab, but one of the fastest growing audiences for Matplotlib is data science practitioners.
+__Description:__ Matplotlib was primarily developed by scientists for scientific visualization, and modeled on scientific computation languages such as Matlab, but one of the fastest growing audiences for Matplotlib is data science practitioners.
 To address the needs of this audience, we propose developing a conceptual overview (such as [2-4] listed below) oriented at newcomers to scientific visualization.

 The overview would possibly cover topics such as:
 * the visualization pipeline: data->transformation->chart [1]
-* matplotlib's role in the pipeline , i.e. that it's a low level library [7,2,3]
+* Matplotlib's role in the pipeline , i.e. that it's a low level library [7,2,3]
 * assumptions matplotlib makes about the structure of the data, user, and task
-* matplotlib's imperative architecture and how that differs from declarative libraries like ggplot [5]
+* Matplotlib's imperative architecture and how that differs from declarative libraries like ggplot [5]
 * the relationship between matplotlib and libaries built on top, such as Pandas and Seaborn [5, 8, 9]
 * terminology that can be confusing or is used inconsistently (ex norm and colormap on images, tickers/locators) [5]
 * how to customize the plots created by libraries like Pandas and Seaborn